PoisotLab/ms_network_prediction/manuscript.md

 ## Networks and interactions as predictable objects

-### Interactions form, and exist within, networks

-Interactions between species can be conceptualised in a multitude of ways (mutualistic vs. antagonistic, strong vs. weak, symmetric vs. asymmetric, direct vs. indirect) [@Jordano2016ChaEco; @Morales-Castilla2015InfBio].
-What is common to all definitions of an interaction is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
-Networks can be used to represent a variety of interaction types, including: *unipartite networks*, where each species can be linked to other species (these are typically used to represent food webs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites), and *k-partite networks,* which serve as a way to expand to more than two discrete sets of interacting species (e.g., some parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).
-These different network types can be leveraged within the modelling process and may dictate what is the best approach e.g. using network-based features for _k-partite networks_ as a means to account for indirect interactions.

-### Interactions vary in occurrence and intensity

-Species interaction networks can also be used as a means to quantify and understand _interaction strength_.
-Interaction strength, unlike the qualitative presence or absence of an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
-This results in weighted networks representing different patterns of 'flows' between nodes -- which can be modelled in a variety of ways [@Borrett2019WalPar].
-Interaction strength can generally be divided into two main categories (as suggested by
-@Berlow2004IntStr): 1) the strength of an interaction between individuals of each species, or 2) the effect that changes in one species population has on the dynamics of the other species.
-It can be measured as the effect over a period of time (in the units of biomass or energy flux [@Barnes2018EneFlu;
-@Brown2004MetThe]) or the relative importance of one species on another [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
-One recurring observation is that networks are often composed of many weak interactions and few strong interactions [@Berlow2004IntStr].
-The distribution of interaction strength within a network effects its stability [@Neutel2002StaRea;
-@Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb], and
-serves to benefit multi-species models [@Wootton2005MeaInt].
-Alternatively, understanding flow in modules within networks can aid in understanding the organisation of networks [@Farage2021IdeFlo; @Montoya2002SmaWor] or the cascading effects of perturbations [@Gaiarsa2019IntStr].

-Much like quantifying the occurrence of an interaction, quantifying interaction _strength_ in the field is challenging.
-However, in some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behaviour like searching, capture and handling times.
-In food-webs, metabolic based models use body mass, metabolic demands, and energy loss to infer energy fluxes between organisms [@Yodzis1992BodSiz; @Berlow2009SimPre].
-In addition, food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu; @Berlow2009SimPre].

 ### Why predict networks and interactions at the same time?

 Ecological networks are quite sparse, and larger networks tend to get sparser